ttscoff/Slogger/README.md

 ## Description ##

-Slogger indexes various public social services and creates Day One (<http://dayoneapp.com/>) journal entries for them.
+Slogger indexes various public social services and creates Day One (<http://dayoneapp.com/>) journal entries or plain text Markdown files for them.
 It allows you to keep a personal journal that collects your online social life automatically, all in one place.

 ## Features ##